 Monica M. White is assistant professor of environmental justice at the University of Wisconsin, Madison.

 For more information about Monica M. White, visit the Author Page.

-“Writing consciously with an eye on the uses of the past for understanding the present and influencing the future, White recovers the lost stories of black activists who worked to ensure access to adequate and nutritious food for low-income communities, promoted alternatives to capitalist economic exploitation, and demanded a voice in the decisions affecting their lives.
+“Writing consciously with an eye on the uses of the past for understanding the present and influencing the future, White recovers the lost stories of Black activists who worked to ensure access to adequate and nutritious food for low-income communities, promoted alternatives to capitalist economic exploitation, and demanded a voice in the decisions affecting their lives.
 Scholars of African American history, agricultural history, and urban history will find much value in this book.”--Journal of Southern History

 “This book will fill the gaps in your knowledge of Black US agricultural history, with a mix of narrative and evaluation. . . .
-Freedom Farmers provides an uplifting perspective, showing agriculture was not only a site of oppression and exploitation of Black people, but also one of proactive political resistance and cooperative effort.”--Virginia Association for Biological Farming
+Freedom Farmers provides an uplifting perspective, showing agriculture was not only a site of oppression and exploitation of Black people, but also one of proactive political resistance and cooperative effort.”—Virginia Association for Biological Farming

-“Freedom Farmers is an excellent model of using the past to inform the present.”—H-Environment
+“An excellent model of using the past to inform the present.”—H-Environment